1. It’s not about being the perfect environmentalist.

 That’s why it’s helpful to remember who the beneficiaries of an environmentally friendly lifestyle usually end up being.

 The world’s most vulnerable communities are the ones most profoundly impacted by their environment.
-That means low-income communities.
-That means those located in remote and rural locations, and that means those in underdeveloped or exploited countries.
+This means low-income communities.
+This means those located in remote and rural locations, and this means those in underdeveloped or exploited countries.

 “When it comes to something like climate change,” says Lucy McCray, “it will be the poor who feel the effects of that first.”